clechasseur/auxiliaire/README.md

   <PATH>  Path where to store the downloaded solutions

 Options:
+      --token <TOKEN>
+          Exercism.org API token; if unspecified, CLI token will be used instead -v, --verbose...
+          Increase logging verbosity
+  -q, --quiet...
-      --token <TOKEN>                  Exercism.org API token; if unspecified, CLI token will be used instead -v, --verbose...
-Increase logging verbosity -q, --quiet...
-Decrease logging verbosity -t, --track <TRACK>                  Only download solutions in the given track(s) (can be used multiple times) -e, --exercise <EXERCISE>            Only download solutions for the given exercise(s) (can be used multiple times) -s, --status <STATUS>                Only download solutions with the given status (or greater) [default: submitted] [possible values: submitted, completed, published]
+          Decrease logging verbosity
+  -t, --track <TRACK>
+          Only download solutions in the given track(s) (can be used multiple times) -e, --exercise <EXERCISE>
+          Only download solutions for the given exercise(s) (can be used multiple times) -s, --status <STATUS>
+          Only download solutions with the given status (or greater) [default: any] [possible values: any, submitted, completed, published]
-  -o, --overwrite <OVERWRITE>          How to handle solutions that already exist on disk [default: if-newer] [possible values: always, if-newer, never]
+  -o, --overwrite <OVERWRITE>
+          How to handle solutions that already exist on disk [default: if-newer] [possible values: always, if-newer, never] -i, --iterations <ITERATIONS_SYNC_POLICY>
+          Whether to also back up iterations and how [default: do-not-sync] [possible values: do-not-sync, new, full-sync, clean-up]
+      --dry-run
-      --dry-run                        Determine what solutions to backup without downloading them -m, --max-downloads <MAX_DOWNLOADS>  Maximum number of concurrent downloads [default: 4] -h, --help                           Print help (see more with '--help')
+          Determine what solutions to back up without downloading them -m, --max-downloads <MAX_DOWNLOADS>
+          Maximum number of concurrent downloads [default: 4] -h, --help
+          Print help (see more with '--help')
 ```

 By default, using this command will download all submitted solutions, for all exercises, for all tracks.